 Her poetry, scholarship, and video work have been published in Glass: A Journal of Poetry; Tar River Poetry; Sugar House Review; SouthWord; Caketrain; Hunger Mountain Review; Terrain.org; Bite Size Poems project (Utah Arts Council); Quarterly West; The Moth; MappingSLC.org; Fire in the Pasture: 21st Century Mormon Poets; and elsewhere.
 In 2015, her poem 'Eidolon' was awarded the Ballymaloe International Poetry Award.

 She earned a B.A. and an M.A. from Brigham Young University.
-Currently, she is a Professor of English at Salt Lake Community College, where she was the recipient of the SLCC Foundation Teaching Excellence Award in 2006.
-She teaches writing of all sorts, as well as publication studies, and is one of the founders of the SLCC Publication Center.
+She is Professor Emeritus of English at Salt Lake Community College, where she was the recipient of the SLCC Foundation Teaching Excellence Award in 2006.
+At SLCC, she taught writing of all sorts, as well as publication studies, and is one of the founders of the SLCC Publication Center.